FreeJules/simple_shell/README.md

 Once in ScarJo shell you can do interact

 ## Contributing
-This project is a closed project and contributions are not accepted at this time.
+This project is a closed and contributions are not accepted at this time.

 ### Team